 SteelBenchmarker™ Attributes

-The SteelBenchmarker™ is designed to provide a reliable set of benchmark prices for use by participants in the steel industry without requiring the disclosure of their actual transaction prices.
-The steel products for which we ask the providers to give their price assessments are the benchmark (or generic) ones that are used day in and day out when buyers and sellers are seeking to “discover” the base market price for the commodity in question.
+The SteelBenchmarker™ is designed to provide a reliable index of the current “standard” or “base” transaction prices for use by participants in the steel industry.
+The steel products for which we ask the providers to give their price assessments are the benchmark (or generic) ones that are used day in and day out, when buyers and sellers are seeking to “discover” the base market price for the commodity in question.

 • The price input assessments are totally confidential.

-• Benchmark prices published will be based on the average of the price assessments received.
+• Benchmark prices published are based on the average of the price assessments received after the elimination of outliers.

-• Benchmark prices will be published simultaneously on the second and fourth Wednesday mornings of each month.
+• Benchmark prices are published simultaneously on the Wednesday mornings following the second and fourth Mondays of each month.

-• SteelBenchmarker™ providers will be e-mailed the steel benchmark price results at the same time they are released.
-Non-providers may subscribe to receive the benchmark price release time-delayed.
+• SteelBenchmarker™ providers are e-mailed FREE the steel benchmark price results at the same time they are released.
+Non-providers may subscribe to receive FREE the benchmark price release time-delayed a day later.

 The system has a number of built-in features that assure its effectiveness and prevent its misuse: